Powerlearnproject/se-day1-assignment-ronsha-coder/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+>Vague Prompt--"Tell me about a historical event.">>"Can you summarize the events leading to the American Revolution, focusing on the key political and economic factors?"
+>>Clarity: The improved prompt specifies which historical event is being asked about (the American Revolution), narrowing down the vast topic of "historical events."
+Focus: It clearly outlines the key aspects the user is interested in—political and economic factors—so the response can be more targeted and relevant.
+Conciseness: The improved prompt is direct and to the point, eliminating unnecessary words that might lead to a broader, less useful answer.